sinneryun/Sinner_Drawer/README.md

 ====
  * (see sample Xcode project in /Demo)

-can use this to push
+* can use this to push other ViewController

-'"c

 -(void)mainTypeBtnClicks:(UIButton *)mainTypeBtn{
     NSInteger btnTag = mainTypeBtn.tag;